For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Remember that central heating doesn't just serve to keep you warm, either.
 If your house gets too cold, patches of damp may emerge.
 Worse still, your landlord could hold you responsible if they conclude that you didn't properly ventilate or heat the property.

-It could be an idea to use the timer so the heating only comes on when you and your housemates will be around.
+It could be an idea to use the timer so the heating only comes on when you and your housemates are around.

 As for showers, experts say you should only be in there for a maximum of 10 minutes – but ideally around half that.
 Aside from saving water and energy, this should also be better for your skin.